Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Deformation Theory of Transverse K ahler Flows

 Given this first order isomorphism, it is natural to ponder whether actual deformations exist and what their set of equivalences are, that is, describe the moduli space.
 However, here we restrict ourselves to paint a picture of the local moduli space, namely, the Kuranishi space of deformations of transverse holomorphic flows.
 We apply Theorem \ref{Kurspace} to the case that the foliation $\calf$ is also transversely K\"ahler with respect to the holomorphic structure.
 In this case El Kacimi Alaoui and Gmira have proven the following Stability Theorem (see also \cite{ElK88} for the equivalent orbifold case):

 \begin{theorem}[\cite{ElKGm97}] Let $\calf_0$ be a homologically oriented transversely holomorphic foliation on a compact manifold $M$ with a compatible transverse K\"ahler metric.
-Then there exists a neighborhood $U$ of the germ $\calf_0$ in the Kuranishi space $S$ such that for all $t\in U$ the holomorphic foliation $\calf_t$ has a compatible transverse K\"ahler metric. \end{theorem}
+Then there exists a neighborhood $U$ of the germ $\calf_0$ in the Kuranishi space $S$ such that for all $t\in U$ the holomorphic foliation $\calf_t$ is homologically oriented and has a compatible transverse K\"ahler metric $\gro_t$ depending smoothly on $t$. \end{theorem}

-Using Lemma \ref{transKahcohor} we apply this theorem to the case where the foliation $\calf$ has dimension one, that is to transverse K\"ahler flows:
+We apply this theorem to the case where the foliation $\calf$ has dimension one, that is to isometric transverse K\"ahler flows:

-\begin{theorem} Let $(\calf_0,J,\gro^T)$ be a transverse K\"ahler flow on a compact oriented manifold $M$.
-Then there exists a neighborhood $U$ of the germ $\calf_0$ in the Kuranishi space $S$ such that for all $t\in U$ the holomorphic flow $\calf_t$ has a compatible transverse K\"ahler metric $\gro^T_t$ making $(\calf_t,J_t,\gro^T_t)$ a transverse K\"ahler flow.
-In particular, the K\"ahler flows $(\calf_t,J_t,\gro^T_t)$ are all isometric. \end{theorem}
+\begin{theorem} Let $(\calf_0,J,\gro^T)$ be an isometric transverse K\"ahler flow on a compact oriented manifold $M$.
+Then there exists a neighborhood $U$ of the germ $\calf_0$ in the Kuranishi space $S$ such that for all $t\in U$ the holomorphic flow $\calf_t$ has a compatible transverse K\"ahler metric $\gro^T_t$ making $(\calf_t,J_t,\gro^T_t)$ an isometric transverse K\"ahler flow. \end{theorem}

 We are ready for

 \begin{definition} Let $(M,\cals_0)$ be a Sasaki manifold.
 We say that $\cals_0$ is {\bf $\cals$-stable} if there exists a neighborhood $N$ of $(\calf_0,\bar{J_0})$ in the Kuranishi space such that $(\calf_t,\bar{J_t})$ is Sasakian for all $t\in N$. \end{definition}